 Most kayakers bound for Jetty Island depart from Boxcar Park, at 1200 Millwright Loop West, Everett, WA 98201.
 This park is where the ferry departs for Jetty Island.
 There, you’ll find a kayak rental business open seasonally.
 There, or nearby on the boat ramp, you’ll find free lifejackets – take one!
 The water in this channel between the mainland and Jetty Island can be unpredictable, and as recently as 2020 there have been drownings and vessels overturned by waves in this section of the Puget Sound.

-Ferries to and from Jetty Island are closed and not operating, however, the island, which is a public park remains open to the public for those who can access it via personal boat or kayak..
+Ferries to and from Jetty Island do not operate in the off-season.
+However, the island, which is a public park, remains open to the public for those who can access it via personal boat or kayak.

 Time your kayak trip to Jetty Island with the tide